 “Maipenrai” and the Thai view of life

-So it is 2016 in Thailand and it is also 2559.
-And yes, we have three New Year’s celebrations every year, and if you are confused about what date it is on which calendar, don’t worry about it and just join the party!
+So in Thailand the year is 2019 and also 2562.
+And yes, there are three New Year’s celebrations every year, and if you are confused about what date it is on which calendar, don’t worry about it and just join the party!

 The Thai way of saying that is “maipenrai” – meaning “don’t worry”, “it doesn’t matter”, “it’s no big deal”, “it’s ok”.
 This is a useful word to know when you visit Thailand since it reflects the Thai attitude about life beautifully.

 Let me give you some examples how to use it: “January 1st New Year is not really part of our tradition, but maipenrai, it’s a great opportunity to have a fantastic party, so let’s celebrate it”.

 Or: “Christmas has nothing to do with Buddhism, but maipenrai, it’s another reason to have a party, so let’s celebrate it anyway”.

 It would never occur to the Thais to argue that Christmas is a non-Buddhist affair and therefore has no place here, or that there might be a conflict with the Buddhist religion.

 Now can you imagine the USA or any western country putting on a national festival for a Buddhist holiday just for the fun of it?
 No chance!
 But the Thais are highly tolerant, fun loving and non judgmental when it comes to other religions.

 In Thailand you never have to wait for long until another festival is happening in your neighborhood.
 This is one of the great pleasures of living here.